sebastian-huynh/polygon-area-calculator/README.md

-# Polygon Area Calculator With Python
+# Polygon Calculations With Python
 User-defined python package that returns multiple geometric properties based on shape width and height.